cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Absolute Distance</i>: If true a <b> not</b> signed distance field is computed.
 In this case you have to choose a not zero Offset and a double surface is built around the original surface, inside and outside.
-Is useful to convrt thin floating surfaces into <i> solid, thick meshes.</i>. t
+Is useful to convert thin floating surfaces into <i> solid, thick meshes.</i>. t

 .. data:: unsharp_mask_color